sofa-framework/doc/plugins/usual-plugins/registration/inertiaalign.md

 <!-- generate_doc -->
 # InertiaAlign

-An engine computing inertia matrix and the principal direction of a mesh.
+An engine computing inertia matrix and the principal direction of a mesh

 __Target__: Registration